junk0211110/microcosm/README.md

 ## FYI

-- The microcosm icon is from <a href="https://thenounproject.com/GregSuj/collection/beyond-the-infinite/" target="_blank">Beyond the Infinite</a> collection created by <a href="http://gregory.sujkowski.fr/" target="_blank">Gregory
+- The microcosm icon is from the <a href="https://thenounproject.com/GregSuj/collection/beyond-the-infinite/" target="_blank">Beyond the Infinite</a> collection created by <a href="http://gregory.sujkowski.fr/" target="_blank">Gregory
 Sujkowski</a>